14 Useful Features You Didn’t Know Your Car Might Have

 Above each car door, you’ll usually find a handle.
 You’ve probably always assumed that the purpose of those is to give you something to hold while your brother/grandma/driver’s ed student takes corners a little faster than you prefer.
 But these handles are actually very useful to someone with limited mobility trying to get in or out of the car, according to cars.com—a wheelchair user or anyone lacking leg strength can hold on for stability while maneuvering into a comfortable position.
-Did you know you don’t need to go to the shop for these 100 DIY car maintenance tasks and repairs?
+They work similarly to bathroom grab bars.

 According to the New York Times, sleepy drivers caused more than 800 accidents in 2015.
-Even with enhanced safety measures like stability control and collision sensors, a driver who is dozing off behind the wheel is a hazard.
+Even with enhanced car safety measures like stability control and collision sensors, a driver who is dozing off behind the wheel is a hazard.
 Makers including Audi, Mercedes, and Volvo are solving the problem with detection systems that monitor how well you’re staying in your lane, along with how long you’ve been driving—a coffee cup icon will pop up on your dash if the car thinks it’s time for a break.
 But manufacturers are also working on sensors that monitor a driver’s heart rate and breathing, and even track your posture and eye movements, so it can warn you well before you’re drifting off to sleep (and off the road).
-These five car additives could possible solve your car problems.

 Adaptive Cruise Control